-- 1. Completion of both M.S.W. and Doctoral admissions applications, and submission of both application fees. - 2.
+- 1. Completion of both M.S.W. and Ph.D. admissions applications, and submission of both application fees. - 2.
 Admission to the M.S.W.
 Program. - 3.
-Have achieved a grade point average of 3.5 or better (4.0 scale) in all previous undergraduate and graduate study.
+Have achieved a GPA of 3.5 or better (4.0 scale) in all previous undergraduate and graduate study.
 Applicants whose GPA is below 3.5, but who have demonstrated excellence in other areas of the application, may be considered.
-We will calculate your GPA based on your transcripts. - 4.
-Evidence of a strong interest in social work research and social sciences which can be demonstrated through the application narrative and appendices (such as publications, research projects, research papers). - 5.
+This GPA is calculated based on grades reported on applicants' official transcripts. - 4.
+Evidence of a strong interest in social work research and social/behavioral sciences, which can be demonstrated through the application narrative and appendices (such as publications, research projects, research papers). - 5.
 Strong undergraduate research background. - 6.
-In-person or telephone interview may be required.
+In-person, by telephone, or video interview may be required.